Practical meditation and mindfulness techniques for health, well-being and happiness

 If you've never meditated before, take a look at the Beginners section, which sets out some of the most popular types of meditation, and offers a free 6-week self-paced course so that you can start practising right away.

-If you'd like to explore the teachings of the historical Buddha, the Early Buddhism section describes the traditional framework of ethics, meditation and wisdom that is recorded in the Pali canon, with a particular focus on jhana practice, insight meditation and the Brahma viharas.
+If you'd like to explore the teachings of the historical Buddha, the Early Buddhism section describes the traditional framework of ethics, meditation and wisdom that is recorded in the Pali canon, with a particular focus on jhana practice, insight meditation and the Brahmaviharas.
+I also have a free book on early Buddhism, In Buddha's Wake.

 Please enjoy your time here, and feel free to contact me if you have any questions!